-Achabal’s Mughal Garden are splendid and certainly worth a walk if you are passing through Achabal, also known as the ‘City of Springs’.
-Achabal is a small laid back town in Kashmir located around 10 KMs from Anantnag where you will not find much except beautiful Mughal Garden.
+Achabal’s Mughal Garden in Kashmir are splendid and certainly worth a walk if you are passing through Achabal, also known as the ‘City of Springs’.
+Achabal is a small laid back town in Kashmir located around 10 kilometers from Anantnag where you will not find much except beautiful Mughal Garden.
 You do not have to plan a stay at Achabal to visit Mughal Gardens .
 You can plan half a day visit and that would be good enough time to enjoy the beauty of these gardens developed by Mughal Emperor Jahangir’s wife, Noor Jahan.

 Out of the five streams that originate from the source spring located at the end of Mughal Gardens, central stream carries the maximum flow and heads right in the middle with multiple fountains getting energized as water gushes down.
 These gardens have lot of open space and you can roam around and relax under big Chinar trees.